sonicFanTech/vidplayer/README.md

 ### Option A — Use **pyIDE** (recommended for editing / running / building)

-If you want a more guided way to work with the VidPlayer source, you can use **SFT pyIDE**, your custom Python IDE.
+If you want a more guided way to work with the VidPlayer source, you can use **SFT pyIDE**, A custom Python IDE.

 pyIDE is a Windows PySide6 Python IDE with:
 - a tabbed editor